The Sistine Chapel of the Andes

+San Pedro Apóstol was built by Jesuits in the sixteenth century over a pre-Columbian huaca, or ceremonial space.
+The construction of the current temple started in 1570 with the creation of a small chapel corresponding to the existing apse and sanctuary; the nave and façade were completed in 1606.
 Much of the interior was decorated by Luis de Riaño, a student of Angelino Medoro, in the 1620s.
-It is often called the "Sistine Chapel of the Andes" because of the beauty of its mural painting.
-The sanctuary has a polychrome ceiling in the Mudéjar style built using a pre-Hispanic construction method called kur-kur which combines cane, straw, and mud instead of wood.
+It is often called the "Sistine Chapel of the Andes" because of the beauty of its mural paintings.
+The sanctuary has a polychrome ceiling in the Mudéjar style built using a pre-Hispanic construction method called kur-kur, which combines cane, straw, and mud instead of wood.

-Additional WMF funds were provided in 2013 to support a final phase of work, which includes seismic retrofitting of the choir, sanctuary arch, and tower, waterproofing for the nave roof, conservation of the rediscovered mural painting of the Immaculate Virgin, and the publication of a book about the history and restoration of the church and the town of Andahuaylillas.
+On October 31, 2012, members of the community, officials, and representatives of WMF, and other funders celebrated the completion of the four-year conservation and restoration project at an event in the church.
+Additional WMF funds were provided in 2013 to support a final phase of work, including seismic retrofitting of the choir, sanctuary arch, and tower, waterproofing for the nave roof, conservation of the rediscovered mural painting of the Immaculate Virgin, and the publication of a book about the history and restoration of the church and the town of Andahuaylillas.